mmlynarik/devmons/README.md

-# Devmons Crypto API Assignment
+# Virtual Crypto Exchange (VCE) Backend

 ## 1. Install virtual environment
-This project uses `uv` package and project manager to define project and its dependencies.
+This project uses `uv` package manager.
 To properly install virtual environment, uv executable needs to be present in the system.
-If it's not, you can download and install it through the following command:
+If it's not, you can download and install it using curl:
 ```
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-After cloning the repository, the virtual environment, along with all dependencies can be installed using the command:
+After cloning the repository, the virtual environment can be set up using the command:
 ```
 uv sync
 ```

-## 2. Run the FastAPI app
+## 2. Run the FastAPI app in development mode
-The API application can be run using the docker compose command, which spins up two containers - the postgres database and the python application:
+The API application can be run using Makefile command
 ```
-docker-compose up
+make dev
 ```

 ## 3. API docs and usage: